-Russia's actions have also marginalized the OSCE Minsk Group ,thereby further reducing the already relatively low influence of the USA and the EU, via France, in the region (to the extent that France represented EU positions, which was not always the case).
+Russia's actions have also marginalized the OSCE Minsk Group, thereby further reducing the already relatively low influence of the US and the EU, via France, in the region (to the extent that France represented EU positions, which was not always the case).
 Even if the Minsk Group retains the sole official international mandate to negotiate an agreement, the crucial talks are taking place between Russia, Armenia, Azerbaijan and, partly, Turkey.
+Nevertheless, it could be important to keep the existing infrastructure of the OSCE Minsk group if the situation in the conflict is changing.

-The Moscow-brokered ceasefire agreement, which does not make any reference to the existing OSCE formats, did not just make Russia and even more important for Armenia as a protective power.
-Azerbaijan too must now come to terms with a heavy Russian presence on its territory for the first time since 1993.
+The Moscow-brokered ceasefire agreement, which does not make any reference to the existing OSCE formats, did not just make Russia even more important for Armenia as a protective power.
+Azerbaijan, too, must now come to terms with a Russian presence on its territory for the first time since 1993.
 While President Aliyev claims that the conflict is over, he still lacks full sovereignty and territorial integrity.
 Moreover, Moscow has succeeded in keeping Turkey out of the agreement, although there is a monitoring mechanism with some Turkish involvement.
-At a join
+At a joint monitoring center with Russia, Turkey has deployed 45 monitors 20 km from the front line, on Azerbaijani territory.